surajmaity1/AlertBook/README.md

 - **Social app usage tracking:** See how much time you're spending on social apps like Facebook, Instagram, and Twitter.
 This feature can help you identify areas where you might be spending too much time on your phone.

-- **Alerts:** Receive alerts when you're spending too much time on your phone or when you've reached your daily limit.
+- **Alerts:** Recieve alerts when you're spending too much time on your phone or when you've reached your daily limit.
 These alerts can help you stay mindful of your screen time and encourage you to take a break from your phone.

 ## Community